MarneeDear/FAPRS/README.md

                           To whom is this intended?
 This could also be a an application from the To Calls list http://aprs.org/aprs11/tocalls.txt
     --path <path>         Only option is WIDE1-1
     --custommessage, --msg <msg>
-                          Anything you want but cuts off at X length --savefilepath, --save-to <save>
+                          Unformatted message.
+Anything you want but cuts off at 63 chars. in length --savefilepath, --save-to <save>
                           Send output to a file in this location to be used by Dire Wolf's kissutil --help                display this list of options.